 - a copy of the capstone paper

-- Thirty-six units beyond GER 202, including GER 285 and 312.
+- Thirty-six units beyond GER 202, including GER 285: Advanced Composition and Conversation and GER 312: Reading Texts and Contexts.
 At least 24 of these units must be taken at Lawrence.
 Only six units taught in English may count toward the minor, but tutorials taken in conjunction with English courses may count as German credits.

 Teacher certification in German (K-12)